Peru president imposes curfew in Lima, Callao after protests

 Fuel and wage woes

+Like much of the rest of the world, Peru's economy is still recovering from the damages wrought by the coronavirus pandemic.

+The country's Consumer Price Index in March saw its highest monthly increase in 26 years, driven by soaring food, transport and education prices, according to the national statistics institute.

-The multi-region demonstration was largely organised by the Union of Multimodal Transport Guilds of Peru, angered by a recent hike in fuel prices.
+The multi-region demonstration was largely organized by the Union of Multimodal Transport Guilds of Peru.

-The government had eliminated the fuel tax over the weekend, and Castillo had also decreed a 10 percent increase in the monthly minimum wage -- which would rise to 1,025 soles ($277) beginning in May.
+To appease them the government eliminated the fuel tax over the weekend, and Castillo decreed a 10 percent increase in the monthly minimum wage -- which would rise to 1,025 soles ($277) beginning in May.

 © 2022 AFP